kntln/UFOs/README.md

 ![Filter by City](https://github.com/kntln/UFOs/blob/main/figures/filter_by_city.png)

-- Filter by State: Webpage visitors also have an option to filter by State as illustrated by the figure below.
+- Filter by State: Webpage visitors also have an option to filter by state as illustrated by the figure below.

 ![Filter by State](https://github.com/kntln/UFOs/blob/main/figures/filter_by_state.png)